-Thou shall take a crapload of weird little meat things, ye old little pans, a raclette-like device (gourmetschotel) and an enormous variety of side dishes and sauces.
-Combine it all and FEAST.
+Thou shall take a crapload of weird little meats, tiny pans, a raclette-like device (gourmetschotel) and an enormous variety of side dishes and sauces.
+Combine it all, and FEAST!

-It’s not only at Christmas that the Dutch do gourmetten.
-Since roughly the ’90s, every ‘special’ night in the months between September and April is good enough to get the greasy old gourmet-device out of the closet and crank it up.
+It’s especially popular around Christmas time, but every ‘special’ night in the months between September and April is a good enough excuse to get the greasy old device out.

-Of course, it’s looked down upon by the high-culture culinary crowd, but most regular Dutch folk consider this relatively new tradition a fitting way to stuff themselves with huge quantities of wine and meat.
+Of course, it’s slightly looked down upon by the high-culture culinary crowd (what part of Dutch cuisine isn’t?) — but most regular Dutch folk consider the tradition a fitting way to stuff themselves with huge quantities of wine and meat.

-Secretly the meat industry was behind this tour de carne, and it definitely worked.
+Secretly, the meat industry was behind this tour de carne, and their plan definitely worked.
 At least when my family does gourmetten, I can safely say that we boost that industry by a few kilos.

 What are you eating when you do gourmetting?

-The first rule of the Gourmet Club is to never ask what the hell that meat is you’re supposed to be eating.
+The first rule of the Gourmetten Club is never to ask what the hell the meat consists of.
 Anyway, the main thing you’ll be eating is cheap baguettes and sauces.
 So who needs to know?

-Because it takes a while to heat the device your mom will continuously warn you about not starting the gourmetten process too soon.
-So inevitably you will start to devour all the breads and little pots of Duyvis gourmet sauces from those tiny little mysterious bags on the table.
+Because it takes a while to heat the device, your mom will continuously warn you about not starting the gourmetten process too soon.
+So inevitably, you will start to devour all the bread and little pots of sauces on the table first.

-But okay, finally the thing is hot enough and you’ve buttered your little pan.
+Finally, the thing is hot enough, and you’ve buttered your little pan.
 It’s time to tackle this big boy gourmetschotel that mother bought at the Albert Heijn.